-Simon Crawford-Phillips and Philip Moore received support from BBT between 2004 and 2009, when this page was last updated.
+Simon Crawford-Phillips and Philip Moore received support from BBT between 2004 and 2009.

 We have decided to use our award to commission a new concerto: with only a handful of two-piano concertos in the repertoire, the possibility of adding another is incredibly exciting.
 It has been an unexpected luxury to have the genuine support of all the cultural, musical and financial benefactors that make up the Borletti-Buitoni Trust.
 What a privilege for us to be able to broaden both the repertoire and scope of what we do as a piano duo, especially in a professional climate where this kind of commitment to young artists is so unique.